MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-specify-when-and-how-to-receive-notifications.md

 ms.date: 06/10/2024
 ms.service: dynamics-365-business-central
 ---
-# Specify when and how to receive workflow notifications
+# <a name="specify-when-and-how-to-receive-workflow-notifications"></a>Specify when and how to receive workflow notifications

 In workflows that require that someone approves changes, you must set up the approval users who approve or reject changes.
 For example, you might want someone to approve new records.
 An important part of the approval user setup is to specify how and when the user is notified of the change.
 For example, you can specify that an approval user immediately receives an email when someone creates a new customer.
 You can also schedule notifications to be delivered, for example, on a weekly or monthly basis.